 Earlier this week, another worker was killed in a similar explosion at the same facility.

 Laws pertaining to Wisconsin Workers’ Compensation forbid families from filing wrongful death lawsuits when a person dies on the job.
 This means the family of a worker who dies on the job may receive as little as $20,000 in benefits.

-The Appleton Personal Injury Lawyers with Sigman, Janssen, Sewall, Stack & Pitz understand how frustrating a work-related injury can be, and they are always available to answer any questions an injured worker has regarding their legal rights.
+A Green Bay personal injury lawyer at Sigman, Janssen, Sewall, Pitz & Burkham understands how frustrating a work-related injury can be, and they are always available to answer any questions an injured worker has regarding their legal rights.